ntvs/MyGFX/README.md

 Lines are drawn naively according to the function y=mx+b and circles plotted based on (r)^2=(x+origin_x)^2+(y+origin_y)^2.
 Circles are not yet rasterized properly.
 Triangles are drawn simply by drawing 3 lines.
 Includes the namespace Shape.

 # Classes/namespaces
+Full documentation of each can be found within the header/implementation files
 ## class Screen
 ### Public instance variables
 ```c++